COP26: Greenpeace demands faster, more ambitious response to climate emergency, Covid | Science-Environment

 - India

-Greenpeace International on Sunday demanded a faster and more ambitious action plan in response to the climate emergency and COVID-19, saying that the recent G20 Summit failed to confront the global crisis.
+Greenpeace International on Sunday demanded a faster and more ambitious action plan in response to the climate emergency and COVID-19, saying the G20 Summit failed to confront the global crisis.

 Jennifer Morgan, Executive Director of Greenpeace International, said that the G20 Summit's communique was ''weak and lacked ambition and vision''.